-Certification at the Technical Rescue level is valid for a three-year period.
-Each certified Technical Rescuer may renew certification by having the Chief/Administrator of the participating agency submit the Certification/Recertification Request provided in Appendix C.
+Certifications are valid for a three-year period.
+Each certified Technical Rescuer may renew certification by having the Chief/Administrator of the participating agency submit a Certification/Recertification Request (provided in Appendix C of this standard).

 Certified candidates should participate in at least 36 hours of structured class and skill training per year to maintain competency and stay current on their skills.
 This 36 hours is for all certified levels combined, not 36 hours for each individual level.
 A total of 108 hours of training is required for the previous three-year certification period.